Giuseppe Maria Mazza: Style

 Mazza mainly worked in terracotta, as in the Lamentation of Christ in St. Mary Magdalene, Bologna, and in stucco as in the churches of Corpus Domini in Bologna, the Annunciata in Pesaro and the Suffragio in Fano.
 His early training as a painter is reflected in his later work.
 His sculptures have a pictorial quality.
 They are balanced and self-contained.

-His work shows the influence of Algardi but have the vivacity of 18th century styles.
+His work shows the influence of Algardi but has the vivacity of 18th-century styles.
 This contrasts with the High Baroque style that was then in fashion in Rome.